-Note: If the PC does not have an RS-232 serial port, a USB to RS-232 Serial Converter will be needed.
+NOTE: If the PC does not have an RS-232 serial port, a USB Serial Converter will be needed.
 You can contact MOONS' to buy a USB to RS-232 converter.

-Warning: The RS-232 circuitry does not have any extra electrical "hardening" and care should be taken when connecting to the RS-232 port as hot plugging could result in circuit failure.
-If this is a concern the RS-485 version which has "hardening" built into the port input and output should be used.
+The RS-232 circuitry does not have any extra electrical "hardening" and care should be taken when connecting to the RS-232 port as hot plugging could result in circuit failure.